Lilkgb/Portfolio/README.md

 ## Description

-_This is a website that has all my portfolio on it. including a about me page, hobbies, my work that i've done, my background._
+_This is a website that has all my portfolio on it. including a about me page, hobbies, my work that i've done, my background.
+Link to the webpage is https://lilkgb.github.io/Portfolio/_

 ## Setup/Installation Requirements